Table of Contents

 I have had the best experience with Trusted Nurse Staffing.
 My recruiter Tom is amazing.
 He always treats me with respect and as a friend.
 He is on top of everything I need.
 And when my Dad passed away, he helped me with time off, no problem and they even sent me a beautiful comfort box that was very helpful.
 Fully recommend this agency.

-Once you’ve found the job you’ve been searching for, it’s time to sign your contract and you’re on your way to adventures as a travel nurse.
-Arizona is waiting for you.
+You’ve found the travel nurse job in Arizona you’ve been searching for.
+Now it’s time to sign your contract and get on your way.

-300 sunny days a year, 24 national monuments to visit, and nursing salaries well above the national average; it’s no wonder so many people are looking for travel nurse assignments in Arizona.
-Arizona is the ideal state to work in if you’re a nature buff, a foodie, a historian, or even a sports fan; there’s something for everyone.
+With 300 sunny days a year, 24 national monuments to visit, and nursing salaries well above the national average; it’s no wonder so many people are looking for travel nurse assignments in Arizona.
+Arizona is the ideal state to work in if you’re a nature buff, foodie, historian, or even a sports fan — there’s something for everyone.

 Are you a history buff?
 If you’re headed to Arizona as a travel nurse, the 227 miles of the Grand Canyon is a must-see.
 You can even swim in Havasu Falls during your visit.
 Arizona is also home to 24 different national monuments, including the Hoover Dam.
-Explore the Native American cliff dwellings, the Botanical Gardens (with 140 acres of views), museums, opera houses, and more.
+Explore the Native American cliff dwellings, the Botanical Gardens, museums, opera houses, and more.

 Consider yourself a foodie?
 Arizona’s diverse culinary scene was made for you.
 From festivals to culinary tours, to grilling meats on a 500°F rock, Arizona is known for utilizing its native plants and spices to create delicious dishes for every taste.